Start Your Career With Military Kids – Come Grow With Us

-Do you want to work with children, but you’re not sure where to start?
-Have you considered a career with the Department of Defense?
-Most people don’t know that the department is the nation’s largest employer-sponsored child care system and one of the largest youth development programs in the country.
-You can apply for both entry and management-level positions in many child development programs and youth programs world-wide.
+The Department of Defense is the nation's largest employer-sponsored child care system and one of the largest youth development programs in the country.
+Through the Department of Defense’s career opportunities initiative, Come Grow With Us, you can apply for both entry and management-level positions in many child development programs and youth programs world-wide.

 Department of Defense child and youth development careers